ianherdegen/Sculpt-Architect/README.md

 ### Database Setup

-Run the `supabase-schema.sql` file in your Supabase SQL Editor to set up the database schema, tables, and policies.
+Run the `sql/supabase-schema.sql` file in your Supabase SQL Editor to set up the database schema, tables, and policies.

+All SQL scripts are located in the `sql/` folder for easy organization.

 ### Running the Development Server